 Athlete’s foot can present as scaling in the feet, an itchy rash, or even vesicles.
 If you have athlete’s foot in your toes, you may notice wet, white tissue between the toes due to sweat accumulation.

 Athlete’s foot may also cause burning of the skin and can cause an unpleasant odor.

 It is more commonly seen in males than females.
 The risk of developing athlete’s foot increases with age.

-1) Avoid Walking Barefoot to Prevent Acquiring and Spreading Foot Fungus
+1) Avoid Walking Barefoot to Prevent Toenail Fungus in the Foot

 Dermatophytes, which are responsible for fungal infections in the feet, have been found in changing rooms, walkways where people gather (including entrances and exits) as well as wrestling mats and nursing homes (1).

 Fungus loves to thrive in wet moist environments.
 It can also be found in bathtubs and showers.

 That’s why it is very important to make sure to keep your feet covered with shoes.
 If you share a household with family members, it would be best to wear shower shoes to prevent the spread of foot fungus.